 to work and visit for the duration of one year.
 Eligibility and application

-As of December 1, 2011 Parents and Grandparents from China can visit their relatives in Canada using the Super Visa.
+As of December 1, 2011, parents and grandparents from China can visit their relatives in Canada using the Super Visa.
 This visa allows parents and grandparents of Canadian citizens and permanent residents to visit Canada for up to two years.
-Visitors may make multiple trips without applying for a new entry visa.
-See more on the Parent and Grandparent Super Visa.
+Visitors can make multiple trips during this period without applying for a new entry visa each time.
+For more information, see the Super Visa.